 Yes.
 I found a job two months after leaving University at a Publishing Recruitment Company.
 So I am in publishing but I’m in HR, although I handle Social Media and Administration so I’m a bit all over.
 But I’m loving it and I love the guys and girls I work with too!
-Which is a big plus!
+Which is a big plus.

 7. Submit more writing to publications/competitions

 I have submitted some more writing to various publications and competitions.
-I was published in the Linnet’s Wing in October and my novel was considered by several literary agencies in the Spring, with some great feedback.
-And as of this month I am in the process of getting my novel published with the crowd-funding publisher Unbound – more on this in the New Year!
+I was published in The Linnet’s Wing in October and my novel was considered by several literary agencies in the Spring, with some great feedback.
+And as of this month, I am in the process of getting my novel published with the crowd-funding publisher Unbound – more on this in the New Year.

-8. Pass Driving Test
+8. Pass my Driving Test

-I passed my Driving test first go, with one minor, in February 2016.
+I passed my driving test first go, with one minor, in February 2016.
 I haven’t driven since.
 Typical really.